 One way to ensure your feedback always stays focused on the project is to focus on I rather than You language.
 It’s an old rhetorical trick: if you begin your feedback with an I (i.e. I think or I would like), it will automatically become more product focused and constructive.

-Finally, perhaps the most important part of feedback is to stay positive at all times.
+Finally, perhaps the most important part of feedback is always to stay positive.
 Trust in the process you used to select the web designer, which was likely based on their expertise and experience.
 Assume that they will be able to build you a beautiful website to your specifications.

 Once you do that, you can give constructive feedback that moves to accomplish that goal rather than sour the relationship or frustrate your development partner.
 Your designer will appreciate positive feedback, though they might come to resent a negative version of the same statement.

 A successful web design project relies on constant communication between the designer and the client.
 To ensure the website turns out as you imagined, constructive feedback is a must.
-To learn more about web design in Sydney and how you can get the website your business needs to accomplish its goals, contact us.
+Contact us to learn more about web design in Sydney and how you can get the website your business needs to accomplish its goals.